ncbi/elastic-blast-docs/docs/source/quickstart-gcp.rst

 Configure ElasticBLAST
 ----------------------

-We will use a configuration file to specify our input to ElasticBLAST.
-Once we have written the configuration file, we'll just need to tell ElasticBLAST about it when invoked.
+You will use a configuration file to specify your input to ElasticBLAST.
+Once you have written the configuration file, you'll just need to tell ElasticBLAST about it when invoked.

 Start by, copying the configuration file shown below.
 Using an editor, write this text to a new file called "BDQE.ini".
 Both nano and vi are available on the Cloud Shell.